emilhaegglund/TADA/README.md

 ## Setting up the configuration file
-The first thing to do before running the workflow is to setup the configuration-file.
+The first thing to do before running the workflow is to setup the configuration-file that will determine how the workflow will behave.
 An example is located in the `config/config.yaml`.
-You can either modify this file or create a new, but then you will have to specify the location in the `--configfile` option when This determines how the workflow will behave.
+You can either modify this file or create a new, but then you will have to specify the location in the `--configfile` option when running snakemake.

 The first option is to set the path to the output-directory:
 ```
 path:
   results: "results"
 ```
-There are three main different methods; first is to use the NCBI Taxonomy to subsample the RefSeq database, the second method is to sample based on the GTDB Taxonomy, the final method is to do the sampling to retain the largest evolutionary distances between the genomes, this is done by trimming the phylogenies from GTDB.
+There are three main different methods:
+1. Use the NCBI Taxonomy to subsample the RefSeq database.
+2. Subsample based on the GTDB Taxonomy.
+3. Subsampling to retain the largest evolutionary distances between the taxa.
+This is done by pruning the phylogenies from GTDB.

 The main differences is that RefSeq will also include Eukaryotes, while GTDB is limited to bacteria and archaea.
 Sampling GTDB can also be combined with filtering on a large number of metadata associated with each entry.
-To determine the methods to use
+To determine the methods to use change the following lines in the config-file.
 ```
 method:
-  sample_refseq: False
+  subsample_refseq: False
   subsample_gtdb: True
-  prune_gtdb: True
+  prune_gtdb: False
 ```
 ### Options for sampling RefSeq
-__TODO__
+__TODO__: Not implemented yet.

 ### Options for subsampling of GTDB
-Similar to the RefSeq, the main option is to set the taxonomical level to sample at, and also the maximum number of taxa to include.
+Similar to the RefSeq, the main option is to set the taxonomical level to perform the subsampling, and also the maximum number of taxa to include.
+Valid taxonomical levels are `domain,phylum,class,order,family,genus,species`.
 ```
 subsample_gtdb:
   max_taxa: 3